ashley-ha/ashley-ha/README.md

 a human girl,

-just wanting to build ai to help humans
+building ai that help humans,

+for Ever